Welcome to Year 6

 We expect you to read three times a week and ask that an adult signs to record that this has been completed.
 Year 6 homework is set every Thursday and is returned to school each Tuesday.
 To help prepare you for secondary school, you will find yourself in the sinbin on Tuesday if you haven’t done it or left it at home.
 Also spellings are given out on a Friday, worked on in school and tested the following Friday.

 Most of the daily routines are the same as you will have had in Year Five so we hope you find this reassuring.
-We have the three groups for English and Maths that you were used to in year five and Mrs Bowen and Mr Price teach lessons but at the moment we are unsure if these will be able to happen straight away.
-If not, we will stay as a class for all lessons.
+We have the three groups for English and Maths that you were used to in year five and Mr Price also teaches French and Music.

 During the year, there will be opportunities for you to watch films, for example Goodnight Mister Tom and Matilda, which have a PG certificate so just let your parents know.
 If they have any questions or concerns they can email us.